FlowFuse/website/src/blog/2024/10/exploring-flowfuse-sbom-feature.md

 ![Image showing the 'Dependencies' option in the FlowFuse platform for the SBOM interface.](./images/dependencies-tab-option.png){data-zoomable}
 _Image showing the 'Dependencies' option in the FlowFuse platform for the SBOM interface._

-*Note: This feature is only available for FlowFuse Enterprise self-hosted and Enterprise Tier users.*
+*Note: This feature is only available for FlowFuse Enterprise customers.*

 ### Understanding What the SBOM Interface Shows